4W4I5/Semester-8-Notes/Entre/Sessional 2 Prep/Sessional 2 Prep Notes.md

 				- A select few companies own all channels to the customer
 				- Fragment market: expensive to reach the customer
 		- Budgets- people in companies, labs, institutions have money to spend to solve the types of problems you have documented that they have
+- Q: Market attractiveness
+	- Two pathways, both require big markets
+		- License (to an existing company)
+		- Startup (create a company & license it)
+			- Can/Cannot require investors, depends on First Target Market.
+			- Might not require big market if no investors are required
 ## 🔍 **Key Definitions**
 - ### 1. **TAM – Total Addressable Market**
 	- **Definition**: The total demand for your solution if there were **no barriers**—global scope.